lazy-wav/project/README.md

 # Building Almost Reddit

 A social media platform built using React, Vite, and Appwrite, featuring authentication, thread creation, and media sharing.
-This project was developed for a workshop for [Appwrite Developer Meetup Delhi](https://lu.ma/oqelzoej).

 ## What is Appwrite